The REAL Cost of Living in Belgrade, Serbia [2025 Update]

 Fortunately, regular readers of this site are anything but that – and they will no doubt check those places out if they decide to explore Belgrade.

-What Belgrade does offer is what ultimately moves the more off-the-grid kind of travelers: tons of restaurants, coffee shops, bars, nightclubs, relaxing places and sports events.
+What Belgrade does offer is what ultimately moves the more off-the-grid kind of travelers: tons of restaurants, coffee shops, bars, nightclubs, relaxing places, and sports events.
+And AMAZING people both Serbian women and Serbian men are truly special, friendly, and amazing.

 The city is extremely affordable for a westerner and despite the economic struggle, people living here can’t live without being out and about enjoying what Belgrade has to offer.